ksu-cs-textbooks/cs-zero/content/00-hs-introduction/06-cc110-syllabus/_index.md

 ### Course Description

 This course serves as a primary introduction to modern computing and programming by reviewing historical figures and events and the impact they had on modern technology.
-Students are exposed to a variety of topics in computer science, and gain hands-on experience with some of these topics through the use of some basic programming skills.
+Students are exposed to a variety of topics in computer science.
 The goal of this course is to show students the wider world of computing and technology beyond programming, building a broad foundation for later courses to build upon.

 ### Learning Objectives